lief-project/LIEF/doc/sphinx/installation.rst

   # Or pip+git:
   $ pip install git+https://github.com/lief-project/LIEF.git#subdirectory=api/python

-For more details about the compilation options, see the :ref:`compilation-ref` section.
+For more details about the compilation options, see the :ref:`compilation_ref` section.

 CMake Integration